jeffgbutler/TanzuWorkshops/tce-windows/Exercise04-Kpack.md

 ```

 For me, the image was `harbor.tanzuathome.net/tce/dotnet-sample@sha256:f2da339367a7410f6f397288d540465b1446887fc08c727efeb4ddfde8325ae0`.
-Now lets deploy that image with Knative:
+Now lets deploy that image with Knative (you will need to change this command to use the image you built):

 ```powershell
 kn service create dotnet-sample `